 The School seeks to promote positive behaviour at all times and the pupils’ good behaviour has been commended by OFSTED.
 A commendation and reward system is in place for pupils.
 The school discipline policy is relative to the age of the child and follows present Government guidelines.

 Child Protection and Anti-Bullying Policies are in place and teaching staff are continually observant of the physical, emotional and spiritual well being of each pupil.
 If problems are encountered they are handled in a caring and professional manner in partnership with parents.

-English Literature, English Language, Mathematics, Science, European Computer Driving Licence, French, P.H.S.E, General Studies, History, Religious Education, Geography, Drama, Art, Music, Physical Education, Craft, Design & Technology.
-All subjects follow the National Curriculum closely.
-All pupils must take English, Mathematics, Science, ICT, French and RE.
-The remaining subjects can be selected to build on strengths, weakness and interests as can be accommodated.
-Please note; Music, Physical Education and Craft, Design & Technology are not available as GCSE options.
+English Literature, English Language, Mathematics, Science, European Computer Driving Licence, French, History, Religious Education, Geography, Drama, Art, Music, Physical Education, Design & Technology and Character Education.
+Subjects follow the National Curriculum closely.
+All pupils must take English, Mathematics, Science, French and RE at GCSE plus ECDL.
+The remaining subjects can be selected to build on strengths and interests.
+Please note; Music, Physical Education and Design & Technology are not available as GCSE options.

-Opportunities for foreign travel and excursions are included in the curriculum with a Senior Trip to France between Years 7 and 10.
-There is the opportunity to take the Duke of Edinburgh’s Award and outward bound activities take place on Senior Trips.
+Opportunities for foreign travel and excursions are included in the curriculum with a Senior School visit to France between Years 7 and 10.
+There is the opportunity to enjoy outward bound activities on Senior Visits.

 The normal school year is 37 weeks.
 School Holidays are planned to coincide with Local Education Authority School holidays but are not necessarily always the same.
 The school day starts at 9:00 am and finishes at 3:30pm.
 School dinners are not provided; pupils need to bring a packed lunch, water bottle and a flask, if a hot drink is required.